RJMetrics/byodb/README.md

  - `DELETE /tables` - Empties all tables
  - `GET    /search?q=:query` - Returns all keys that match the regular expression `:query`

-Note:  Don't just wrap an interface around mysql, we want you to build your own data storage and retrieval system
+Note:  Don't just wrap an interface around mysql.
+We want you to build your own data storage and retrieval system.

 Some things to think about:
  - How are you going to store the data?
 Which use cases are you optimizing for?